micro-robot/DYCooperation/README.md

 # DYCooperation
-DYCooperation ios client, developed by swift.
+iOS client for DYCooperation, developed by swift.
 # Author
 * ![](etc/dmonkey.png) <a href="https://github.com/maqinjun">D.Monkey</a>
 * <a href="https://github.com/echguan">EchGuan</a>